 Marine and coastal planners and data managers, along with representatives from various sectors including fisheries, environment, blue economy, green economy, as well as tourism stakeholders in the OECS, are expected to discuss the findings of this initiative and how the data collected can inform decision-making.

-This seminar sets the stage for responsible and balanced exploitation of the resources of our oceans in a sustainable manner.
+The virtual seminar on Mapping Ocean Wealth in the OECS, sets the stage for responsible and balanced exploitation of the resources of our oceans in a sustainable manner.
 A fundamental principle of Blue Economy investments and initiatives in the OECS is inclusion and equity, ensuring that as we move to undertake sustainable utilization of the resources and wealth of the ocean, traditional resource users and coastal communities are positioned to participate and benefit, in support of life and livelihoods.

 The Caribbean Regional Oceanscape Project (CROP) is a project of the OECS, funded by the Global Environment Facility through the World Bank.
 It aims to move OECS Member States closer to a Blue Economy.